mojomojo1/bootkon/docs/labs/5_dataplex.md

 <bootkon-cloud-shell-note/>

 In this lab you will
-- Understand Dataplex product capabilities
+- Understand Dataplex product capabilities.
 - Leverage Dataplex to understand and govern your data and metadata.
 - Build data quality checks on top of the fraud detection prediction results.

 ### About Dataplex

 Dataplex is a data governance tool which helps you organize your data assets by overlaying the organizational concept of "Lakes" and "Zones".
 This organization is logical only and does not require any data movement.
-You can use lakes to define, for example, organizational boundaries (e.g. marketing lake/sales lake) or regional boundaries (ie. US lake/ UK lake), while zones are used to group data within lakes by data readiness or by use cases (e.g. raw_zone/curated_zone or analytics_zone/data_science_zone).
+You can use lakes to define, for example, organizational boundaries (e.g. marketing lake/sales lake) or regional boundaries (i.e. US lake/ UK lake), while zones are used to group data within lakes by data readiness or by use cases (e.g. raw_zone/curated_zone or analytics_zone/data_science_zone).

 Dataplex can also be used to build a data mesh architecture with decentralized data ownership among domain data owners.